IBM/aspera-cli/README.md

 * Open a web browser, log to your instance: e.g. `https://myorg.ibmaspera.com/`
 * Go to Apps&rarr;Admin&rarr;Organization&rarr;Integrations
 * Click "Create New"
-	* Client Name: `acli`
+	* Client Name: `ascli`
 	* Redirect URIs: `http://localhost:12345`
 	* Origins: `localhost`
 	* uncheck "Prompt users to allow client to access"
 	* leave the JWT part for now
 * Save

-Note: for web based authentication, `acli` listens on a local port (e.g. specified by the redirect_uri, in this example: 12345), and the browser will provide the OAuth code there.
-For ``acli`, HTTP is required, and 12345 is the default port.
+Note: for web based authentication, `ascli` listens on a local port (e.g. specified by the redirect_uri, in this example: 12345), and the browser will provide the OAuth code there.
+For ``ascli`, HTTP is required, and 12345 is the default port.

 Once the client is registered, a "Client ID" and "Secret" are created, these values will be used in the next step.

 ### <a name="aocpreset"></a>[option preset](#lprt) for Aspera on Cloud

-If you did not use the wizard, you can also manually create a [option preset](#lprt) for `acli` in its configuration file.
+If you did not use the wizard, you can also manually create a [option preset](#lprt) for `ascli` in its configuration file.

 Lets create an [option preset](#lprt) called: `my_aoc_org` using `ask` interactive input (client info from previous step):

 ```
-$ acli config id my_aoc_org ask url client_id client_secret
+$ ascli config id my_aoc_org ask url client_id client_secret
 option: url> https://myorg.ibmaspera.com/
 option: client_id> BJLPObQiFw
 option: client_secret> yFS1mu-crbKuQhGFtfhYuoRW...